 They also published a book arguing against the minimum wage, “Minimum Wage: The High Cost of Increasing Minimum Wage in Wisconsin to $15.”
 This book was then endorsed via conservative media such as the Washington Free Beacon and local Wisconsin media.

-For the most part, they source from credible outlets such as The Washington Post, The Atlantic, BBC, USA Today, NPR as well as government sources such as supremecourt.gov and less known sources such as constitution.org.
+For the most part, they source from credible outlets such as The Washington Post, The Atlantic, BBC, USA Today, NPR, and government sources such as supremecourt.gov and less known sources such as constitution.org.
 When it comes to science, The Badger Institute does not reject human-influenced climate change, although they do support free-market solutions.

-Overall, we rate the Badger Institute Right Biased based on story selection that favors the right as well as policy stances that are conservative in nature.
-We also rate them mixed for factual reporting due to numerous failed fact checks before their name change to the Badger Institute in 2017, as well as a lack of transparency regarding funding.
-(M. Huitsing 5/9/2019)
+Overall, we rate the Badger Institute Right Biased based on story selection that favors the right and policy stances that are conservative in nature.
+We also rate them mixed for factual reporting due to numerous failed fact checks before their name change to the Badger Institute in 2017 and a lack of transparency regarding funding.
+(M. Huitsing 5/9/2019) Updated (11/25/2023)